ShamilBiktimirov/astro-basics/README.md

 ### Conventions

-Units: SI units are used unless explicitly stated otherwise.
+- Units: SI units are used unless explicitly stated otherwise.

-Vectors: Column vectors (3×1) are assumed by default.
+- Vectors: Column vectors (3×1) are assumed by default.

 Frames and DCMs:
-Direction cosine matrices follow the convention
-C_A_B — mapping coordinates from frame B to frame A.
+Direction cosine matrices follow the convention dcm^AB — mapping coordinates from frame B to frame A according to r^A = dcm^AB \cdot r^B

 Quaternions:
 The adopted convention is documented in docs/notation.md.